Keith Williams (American football coach): San Antonio Commanders

 In the spring of 2019, Williams served as wide receivers coach for the San Antonio Commanders of the now-defunct Alliance of American Football (AAF).
 The move reunited him with former Nebraska head coach Mike Riley.

 Baltimore Ravens

 In 2019, Williams began working with the Baltimore Ravens coaching staff.
 He spent the first two years as passing game specialist before assuming the role of assistant wide receivers coach in 2023.

 New Orleans Saints

 On February 20, 2024, the New Orleans Saints hired Williams as their wide receivers coach.

 Personal life

-Williams and his wife, Ayana, have a son, Keyan, who played wide receiver at Ball State, Nebraska and Fresno State and currently works as a graduate assistant at the University of Missouri, and a daughter, Kaya, who played soccer at Jacksonville University and Lamar University.
+Williams and his wife, Ayana, have a son, Keyan, who played wide receiver at Ball State, Nebraska and Fresno State and currently works as the wide receivers coach for Sam Houston State, and a daughter, Kaya, who played soccer at Jacksonville University and Lamar University.

 He earned his bachelor's degree in public administration in 1996.

 In August 2016, Williams was involved in a crash with two other vehicles.
 He registered a BAC above .15 and was cited for a DUI.